Vice presidency of Aaron Burr

-The vice presidency of Aaron Burr Jr. was the third vice presidency from 1801 to 1805 during Thomas Jefferson's first presidential term.
+The vice presidency of Aaron Burr Jr. was the third vice president from 1801 to 1805 during Thomas Jefferson's first presidential term.
 Aaron Burr is mostly remembered for his personal and political conflict with Jefferson and Alexander Hamilton that culminated in the Burr–Hamilton duel where Burr killed Hamilton, and multiple trials for treason in what became known as the Burr conspiracy.

 Burr was born to a prominent family in what was then the Province of New Jersey.
-After studying theology at Princeton University, he began his career as a lawyer before joining the Continental Army as an officer in the American Revolutionary War in 1775, returning practicing law in New York City, where he became a leading politician and helped form the new Jeffersonian Democratic-Republican Party, then represented New York United States Senate from 1791 to 1797.
+After studying theology at the College of New Jersey (now Princeton University), he began his career as a lawyer before joining the Continental Army as an officer in the American Revolutionary War in 1775, returning practicing law in New York City, where he became a leading politician and helped form the new Jeffersonian Democratic-Republican Party, then represented New York United States Senate from 1791 to 1797.
 Burr ran as the Democratic-Republican vice presidential candidate in the 1800 election.
 An Electoral College tie between Burr and Thomas Jefferson resulted in the U.S. House of Representatives voting in Jefferson's favor, with Burr becoming Jefferson's vice president due to receiving the second-highest share of the votes.
 The debacle lead to the 12th Amendment to the U.S. Constitution which changed the vice presidency to run with the president rather than being awarded to the runner-up candidate.
 Although Burr maintained that he supported Jefferson, the president never trusted Burr, believing he sought to become president in 1800 instead.